sduras/weather_bot/README.md

 - Tomorrow's weather with a comparison to today
 - Moon phase (e.g., new moon, waxing crescent)

-The working prototype of my program is [here](https://t.me/slw287r_bot).
+The working prototype is [here](https://t.me/slw287r_bot).
 Currently, it shows weather for 🇺🇦 Dnipro, but can be configured for a different location.